gkoos/skyline/README.md

 ## What does this library do?

-- Compute skyline points from static datasets using multiple algorithms (Block Nested Loop, Divide & Conquer, SkyTree).
+- Compute skyline points from static datasets using multiple algorithms (Block Nested Loop, Divide & Conquer, SkyTree)
-- Support dynamic updates: insert, delete, and update points incrementally without recomputing from scratch.
+- Support dynamic updates: insert, delete, and update points incrementally without recomputing from scratch
-- Allow flexible dimension selection and preference (minimize/maximize per dimension).
+- Allow flexible dimension selection and preference (minimize/maximize per dimension)
-- Provide a simple, idiomatic Go API for both static and dynamic skyline queries.
+- Provide a simple, idiomatic Go API for both static and dynamic skyline queries

 ---